Configuring Artifact Storage

 - Version history (list all versions)

-Each artifact version includes metadata:
+Each artifact version includes metadata describing the file:

 {